EOS Defense Systems USA, Inc. is a proud supporter of these worthy Huntsville area charities.

 Hope for Domestic Violence

 Crisis Services of North Alabama's HOPE Place offers two facilities, providing safe, confidential, emergency shelter to adults and their children who are fleeing their home due to intimate partner violence.
-Intimate partner violence, also called domestic violence, battering, or spouse abuse, is a pattern of behavior exhibited by a spouse, ex-spouse, or current or former boyfriend/girlfriend.
+Intimate partner violence, also called domestic violence, battering, or spouse abuse, is a pattern of behavior exhibited a spouse, ex-spouse, or current or former boyfriend/girlfriend.
 This pattern involves violence which may be physical, sexual, and/or psychological in nature and may include verbal threats and stalking.
 HOPE Place provides trauma-informed, comprehensive services to victims, including court advocacy, counseling for adult and child victims, case management, information and referrals, and educational instruction regarding health and safety issues, legal rights and employment interviewing.

 A New Leash On Life